WouterSioen/building-maintainable-software/README.md

 * Guidelines, not rules
 * I don't always follow them myself

+???

+First made as an exercise.
+In the exercise, you would apply all rules strictly on a rather small project (±1000 lines of java).

+The rules should change your approach in designing software.

 ---

 # 1. Only one indentation level per method

 * Single responsibility principle
 * reusable code
+* readable code

 ---